the-teachingRSE-project/competencies/competencies.md

 To evaluate whether the artefacts to be re-used suit their needs, RSEs often need to consider the scientific context of their origin.
-For example, a paper that references the code under consideration might be crucial to validate its fitness for purpose or to discredit it.
+For example, a paper that references the code under consideration might be crucial to validate its fitness for purpose or lack of suitability.
 Code that incorporates research-domain specific knowledge needs to be understood at a very detailed level and its re-use documented to meet standards of good research practice.